 The ambling, slow-paced narrative is told almost entirely from the perspective of Moonee and her pals.
 These kids are mischievous.
 They scamper around like the hotel is their own personal playground.
 The tenderness between their families at the Magic Castle hotel is familiar, sweet, and sometimes downright inspiring.

 I was unprepared for how hard The Florida Project hit me.
 The way it perfectly captures kids in summer.
-How beautifully and subtly it was able to paint a picture of a group of families struggling with hope and empathy, as well as grit and realism.
+The strange landscape of this most bizarre U.S. state.
+How beautifully and subtly it was able to paint a picture of an incredibly tragic, underprivileged group of families with hope and empathy, as well as grit and realism.

 Here, so close to the “most magical place on earth,” are palm trees, and buildings shaped like oranges, ice cream, and wizards.
 Residents of the Magic Castle get their evening entertainment from a handful of TV channels, parking lot fights, and the occasional abandoned condo on the horizon which mysteriously catches fire.

 The colors are bright and distinctly Floridian.
 The script is straightforward, real people talking the way they talk.
 Screenwriter Chris Bergoch and Writer/Director Sean Baker (Tangerine) are bold yet gentle as they present us with characters endearing, heartbreaking, and ruthless.
 There is a lot of community and love at the Magic Castle... but not much trust.
 Scarcity doesn’t breed trust.

 Vinaite’s performance completely steals the show.
 She doesn’t exactly have a “mom” vibe: she’s super young, tattooed, and toes the line of negligence.
 But she is so incredibly loving and patient with her daughter – in a way I’ve almost never seen represented in a movie.
 Perhaps because she remembers so vividly what it’s like to be a child.
 Perhaps because she still is one in many ways.